Conversation with Award-winning Actress Sarah Podemski

 A Toronto Native, Podemski’s Anishinaabe/Ashkenazi background is a significant factor in her life on and off the screen.
 After three decades in film and television, she is uniquely positioned to speak about the developments, or lack thereof, of Indigenous and Jewish representation in the media.
 Podemski will discuss her childhood, artwork, and career in the entertainment industry through her intersectional lens that considers her Indigenous and Jewish experiences.
 She will also share her continued efforts toward uplifting and advocating for Indigenous peoples throughout Canada and America.
 The program will be moderated by Rabbi Shira Stutman founding rabbi of sixth and i synagogue in DC and co-host of the PRX podcast “Chutzpod!”, which since its launch has consistently been ranked in the top five Jewish podcasts nationally, and which aims to provide Jewish answers to life’s contemporary questions and help listeners build lives of meaning.

 More About Sarah Podemski

-Throughout her career, Sarah has been passionate about raising awareness and elevating Indigenous and Jewish narratives in the entertainment industry.
+Throughout her career, Podemski has been passionate about raising awareness and elevating Indigenous and Jewish narratives in the entertainment industry.
 In addition to her on-camera presence, she writes and produces alongside her husband James Gadon.
-Beyond her work in film and television, Sarah runs Totem Designs, where she makes handmade dreamcatchers with a modern twist.
+Beyond her work in film and television, Podemski runs Totem Designs, where she makes handmade dreamcatchers with a modern twist.

 The video below is a clip from FX’s Reservation Dogs featuring Sarah Podemski as ‘Rita,’ who is in the midst of a journey of self discovery as she raises her son as a single mother.